Digital Intermediation Unseen Infrastructure for Cultural Production

 Digital Intermediation offers a new framework for understanding content creation and distribution across automated media platforms – a new mediatisation process.

-The book draws on empirical and theoretical research to carefully identify and describe a number of unseen digital infrastructures that contribute to a predictive media production process through technologies, institutions and automation.
+This book draws on empirical and theoretical research to carefully identify and describe a number of unseen digital infrastructures that contribute to a predictive media production process through technologies, institutions and automation.
 Field data is drawn from several international sites, including Los Angeles, San Francisco, Portland, London, Amsterdam, Munich, Berlin, Hamburg, Sydney and Cartagena.
-By highlighting an increasingly automated content production and distribution process, the book responds to a number of regulatory debates on the societal impact of social media platforms.
-It highlights emerging areas of key importance that shape the production and distribution of social media content, including micro-platformization and digital first personalities.
-The book explains how technologies, institutions and automation are used within agencies to increase exposure for the talent they manage, while providing inside access to the processes and requirements of producers who create content for platform algorithms.
+By highlighting an increasingly automated content production and distribution process, this book responds to a number of regulatory debates on the societal impact of social media platforms.
+It highlights emerging areas of key importance that shape the production and distribution of social media content, including micro-platformisation and digital first personalities.
+This book explains how technologies, institutions and automation are used within agencies to increase exposure for the talent they manage while providing inside access to the processes and requirements of producers who create content for platform algorithms.
 Finally, it outlines user agency as a strategy for those who seek diversity in the information they access on automated social media content distribution platforms.

 1. Introduction 2.
 Digital Intermediation: A theoretical framework 3.
 Digital Intermediation: Opportunities and Challenges 4.
 Digital first personalities 5.
 Micro-platformisation 6.
 Automated media 7.
 Transparent infrastructures 8.
 The role of public institutions for digital intermediation 9.
 Conclusion